This Y Combinator startup is taking lab-grown meat upscale with elk, lamb and Wagyu beef cell lines – TechCrunch

 “We need to make sure that we don’t make the mistakes that we did in the past that we only breed animals for yield and not for flavor,” said Bubner.

 Even though the company is still in its earliest days, it already has one letter of intent, with one of San Francisco’s most famous butchers.
-Guy Crims, also known as “Guy the Butcher” has signed a letter of intent to stock Orbillion Bio’s lab grown Wagyu in his butcher shop, Bubner said.
+Guy Crims, also known as “Guy the Butcher,” has signed a letter of intent to stock Orbillion Bio’s lab-grown Wagyu in his butcher shop, Bubner said.
 “He’s very much a proponent of lab-grown meat.”

 Now that the company has its initial technology proven, Orbillion is looking to scale rapidly.
-It will take roughly $3.5 million for the company to get a pilot plant up and running by the end of 2022 and that’s in addition to the small $1.4 million seed round the company has raised from Joyant and firms like VentureSoukh.
+It will take roughly $3.5 million for the company to get a pilot plant up and running by the end of 2022, and that’s in addition to the small $1.4 million seed round the company has raised from Joyant and firms like VentureSouq.

-“The way i see an integrated model working later on is to have the farmers be the breeders of animals for cultivated meat.
+“The way I see an integrated model working later on is to have the farmers be the breeders of animals for cultivated meat.
 That can reduce the number of cows on the planet to a couple of hundred thousand,” Bubner said of her ultimate goal.
-“There’s a lot of talking about if you do lab grown meat you want to put me out of business.
+“There’s a lot of talking about if you do lab-grown meat you want to put me out of business.
 It’s not like we’re going to abolish animal agriculture tomorrow.”